Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays

 UP NEXT

-Blue Jays: RHP Jose Berrios (2-1, 5.34 ERA) pitches Wednesday when the teams wrap up a two-game series with a 12:35 p.m. matinee.
-Berrios is 2-2 with a 4.83 ERA in six career outings against New York – he gave up three earned runs over five innings at Yankee Stadium on April 13.

-Yankees: RHP Jameson Taillon (2-1, 2.84) starts on seven days’ rest after throwing six sharp innings last Tuesday in a 9-1 win at Toronto.
+Blue Jays RHP Jose Berrios (2-1, 5.34 ERA) pitches Wednesday against RHP Jameson Taillon (2-1, 2.84) when the AL East foes wrap up a two-game series with a 12:35 p.m. matinee.
+Taillon starts on seven days’ rest after throwing six sharp innings last Tuesday in a 9-1 win at Toronto.

 —